Skip to main content

 • “The puzzles are logical, the game is well-written, and the dialogue is very funny.”

-• “Okay so I'm a huge Lovecraft fan and I think along with Dreams in the Witchhouse this is the best Lovecraft game I have ever played ... it catches the Lovecraft vibe perfectly.
-It is one storyline but so many Lovecraft stories are included in this game that as a true connoisseur of Lovecraft's art you feel amazed ... the noir detective and his socially awkward partner are the perfect couple for a Lovecraft story and the game doesn't take itself too seriously ... simply love it.”
+• “Okay so I'm a huge Lovecraft fan and I think along with Dreams in the Witchhouse this is the best Lovecraft game I have ever played... it catches the Lovecraft vibe perfectly... it is a story driven game and it has great humor, the noir detective and his socially awkward partner are the perfect couple for a Lovecraft story and the game doesn't take itself too seriously... simply love it.”

 • gameplay

-• “All in all, this would be an excellent game if it was created in the 90s, but some aspects of the gameplay feel outdated.”
+• “All in all, this would be an excellent game if it was created in the 90s, but it's still a good one today, just some aspects of the gameplay feel outdated.”

 • replayability